RolnickLab/ClimateSetExtension/README.md

 make fix-lint
 ```

-To run a `pre-commit` check before actually commiting:
+To run a `pre-commit` check before actually committing:
 ```
-make pre-commit
+make precommit
 ```

 To run tests: